A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Fitting the spectral components

-In order to correct for the seed photon break we make a local {\tt XSPEC} model, {\tt xslowe}, which multiplies both the reflected and direct Comptonisation spectra by the difference between the low energy Comptonisation rollover for any given seed photon temperature and that assumed in the {\tt relxill} and {\tt reflkerr} models$^{1, 2}$ (see also \citealt{Garcia_2014, Garcia_2016}).
+In order to correct for the seed photon break, we make a local {\tt XSPEC} model, {\tt xslowe}, which multiplies both the reflected and direct Comptonisation spectra by the difference between the low-energy Comptonisation rollover for any given seed photon temperature and that assumed in the {\tt relxill} and {\tt reflkerr} models$^{2, 3}$ (see also \citealt{Garcia_2014, Garcia_2016}).
 However, we stress that this is only an approximate correction factor.
-The reflection models of \citealt{Garcia_2016} conserve energy, so the energy removed by suppressing the unphysical low-energy extent must emerge somewhere, most likely peaking around $3$--$4kT_{\mathrm{bb}}$ like a blackbody or disc blackbody, i.e., around 1~keV.
-This lack of reprocessed emission in our best fitting model becomes important when we consider the reverberation signal (see Section \ref{sec:7_3}).
+The reflection models of \cite{Garcia_2016} conserve energy, so the energy removed by suppressing the unphysical low-energy extent must emerge somewhere, most likely peaking around $3$--$4kT_{\mathrm{bb}}$ like a blackbody or disc blackbody, i.e., around 1~keV.
+This lack of reprocessed emission in our best-fitting model becomes important when we consider the reverberation signal (see Section \ref{sec:7_3}).

 The residuals are dominated by a clear atomic feature at 1~keV from a combination of Ne\,X and Fe\,L shell transitions.
 A $\sim$~5~\% feature is seen at 1~keV in the best calculations of the disc photosphere at similar temperatures to those here of $0.22$~keV (\citealt{Davis_2006}).
 Not all elements are ionised at these temperatures, so full radiative transfer through solar abundance material is required to calculate these features.
-However, these models are tabulated including relativisitic corrections, assuming that the disc extends down to the innermost stable circular orbit.
-Thus they can be used to fit disc dominated states (e.g. LMC X-3: \citealt{Kubota_2010}), but the relativisitic corrections are not appropriate for a truncated disc as assumed here.
-Hence we cannot use these photosphere models to directly fit to our data, but so we just add a Gaussian component at $\sim 1$~keV.
+However, these models are tabulated including relativistic corrections, assuming that the disc extends down to the innermost stable circular orbit.
+Thus they can be used to fit disc dominated states (e.g. LMC X-3: \citealt{Kubota_2010}), but the relativistic corrections are not appropriate for a truncated disc as assumed here.
+Hence we cannot use these photosphere models to directly fit to our data, and therefore just add a Gaussian component at $\sim 1$~keV.

 The residuals then show a smaller set of features at $1.5$--$2.5\,\si{keV}$, probably from highly ionised Si and S. These are not produced significantly in the photosphere models, so are more likely explained by the limitations in current reflection models discussed above.
 Again, we compensate for these using Gaussian components at $1.9$ and $2.4\,\si{keV}$, respectively.
 It is important to model these features as otherwise the higher statistics of the {\it NICER} data pull the fit away from the {\it NuSTAR}.